 Connectivity Studio also offers form mapping to bridge the gap between functional and technical users.
 Since the solution is built inside Dynamics ERP and has the same user experience, if you are familiar with D365, it will be a short learning curve for you and your team.

 While our team can help you with implementation, if you need support, we can also help you after your solution is implemented.
-If you are facing any issues, you can either reach out to the free standard support or then opt for 1 of the 3 packages for support offered by To-Increase.
-The Fundamental plan covers direct-response support, while the Essential plan covers SLA reporting and multi-region support.
-However, if you have complex integrations and think you need support during extended hours, you can opt for our Premium plan which can be customized for your requirements.
+If you are facing any issues, you can either reach out to us for the free Essential support plan or then opt for 1 of the packages for extended support offered by To-Increase.

 Q5.
 Does your solution support Microsoft upgrades, and how often do you update Connectivity Studio?